Do you really want the Lord to send you?

 As noted with Job, the devil can’t do anything to the Lord’s children without God’s express permission (Job 1:12).
 The very things that Job feared, the devil used against him.

-Food for thought: People of God, we are called to go out into this world to spread the Word of God and to give God all the glory.
+Reflect, do you really want the Lord to send you?
+People of God, we are called to go out into this world to spread the Word of God and to give God all the glory.
 Many times that will happen through our own pain and anguish.
 But it is a test.
 So Pray.
-Pray for strength.
-Pray for wisdom.
+Pray for strength and wisdom.
 Pray for peace in your suffering.
 And most of all, pray for God to be glorified.
 So let us live our lives answering God’s call and preparing ourselves for the battles ahead.

 Prayer: Abba Father, God of amazing love, thank you.
 Thank you that we are your adopted sons and daughters.
 Nothing can separate us from your love.
 So in our battles, conflicts and anguish, may we remember to give you all the praise and glory.
 May we be firm in answering your call and accepting the journey with reassurance in your promise to never leave or forsake us.
 In Jesus name.
 Amen